SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 Click the **Visible for** field to display a list that allows you to choose if the follow-up will be visible to all users, visible only to the user defined as owner, or visible to all users in one of the user groups that the owner belongs to.

 > [!NOTE]
-> If you specify that an entry will only be visible to the owner, it will appear in italics on the **Activities** section tab.
+> If you set visibility to owner only, the entry will appear in italics on the **Activities** section tab.

 This option is only available if **Confidential activities** is enabled for the current user in SuperOffice Settings and maintenance.